 WINTER // GIVE A DAMN

 That’s it!
 I’m sure these seasonal rhythms will evolve as the months progress, but I’m really excited to have a focus for each season to help anchor my thoughts and actions.
 And I would love for you all to follow along!
 I’ll be posting blogs about each season’s focus to help give concrete ways to implement the theme into your daily rhythm.
-Do you have a seasonal rhythm throughout the year?
+Do you have seasonal rhythms you practice throughout the year?
 I would love to know!